Near optimal quantum algorithm for estimating Shannon entropy: Upper bound

 \subsection{Quantum singular value separation algorithm}

-In this subsection, we elaborate on Algorithm~\ref{alg:sv-separation} and explain why it separates the singular values.
+In this subsection, we elaborate on the Quantum singular value separation algorithm (depicted as Figure~\ref{fig:qsvs_full}) and explain why it separates the singular values.
 Singular value separation partitions the singular values and their corresponding singular vectors into a quantum state that we can be accessed and manipulated.
 We divide the singular values into intervals